 Yes!
-You can submit Pokemon and other TCG cards to PSA through ClayCards.
-However, these cards may ONLY be submitted via 20 or 5 day turnaround times.
+You can submit Pokemon and other TCG cards to PSA & SGC through ClayCards.

-What happens with the cards that are NOT sent to PSA?
+What happens to the cards that are NOT sent for grading?

-Cards that do not meet the minimum evaluation grade, and thus are not sent to PSA, are sent back to you when an order returns from PSA.
+Cards that do not meet the minimum evaluation grade, and thus are not sent for grading, are sent back to you when an order returns.